Strengthening Health Together

 In light of the crisis in the automotive industry, what does the future hold for Rheinmetall’s civil business?

 Business in the Power Systems division has been slightly declining recently.
 The industry trend currently offers automotive suppliers in Germany little opportunity for growth.
 From a strategic perspective, automotive supply is therefore no longer part of Rheinmetall’s core business.
 The corporation wants to offer its employees secure prospects.
 Rheinmetall is therefore converting two plants from the civil business and making them available for the security and defence industry.
 The Berlin plant (formerly Pierburg) has been assigned to Rheinmetall’s military division since 1 July 2025 to manufacture metal components for projectiles.
-The Neuss plant in the Lower Rhine region, parts of which will become a site of the Weapon and Ammunition division on 1 October 2025, will in future manufacture protection systems (armouring).
+The Neuss plant in the Lower Rhine region, parts of which became a site of the Weapon and Ammunition division on 1 October 2025, will in future manufacture protection systems (armouring).
 The executive board of Rheinmetall AG is currently seeking solutions for the remaining activities of the civilian Power Systems division.
 Purchase enquiries from potential interested parties are being examined thoroughly.

 What is Rheinmetall doing to supply Ukraine with artillery ammunition?